petertwigg/petertwigg.github.io/sessions.md

 1. It is subpoenaed by a court, or
 2. Failure to disclose information would place you or another person at risk; or
-3. Your prior approval has been obtained to
-1. provide a written report to another professional and/or agency (eg. a GP or lawyer).
+3. Your prior approval has been obtained to provide a written report to another professional and/or agency (eg. a GP or lawyer).
-2. discuss the material with another person (eg. employer or relative).
+4. Discuss the material with another person (eg. employer or relative).

 #### Cancellations